BASFProject-2018spring/ABOUT/README.md

 ## GUI, auto-updates, CSV export, R^2 calculations...

 This is just for the convenience of clients so they don't need to write additional code to process the inference txts.
 Documents are [here](https://github.com/BASFProject-2018spring/GUI).

+# License

+Unless mentioned, all modules for this project are under **GNU GPL v3** license.